-Tortoniano is named for the tortonian-era soils in which the vines are planted, which contain a high percentage of magnesium and manganese.
-Grape clusters are thinned and are harvested somewhat later than usual so that the fruit attains higher concentration.
+Tortoniano is named for the tortonian-era (9 million years ago) soils in which the vines are planted, rich in microelements such as magnesium and manganese.
+Grape clusters are thinned and harvested up to 15 days later than usual for the fruit to attain a higher concentration.
 Temperatures are strictly controlled during vinification and the wine is aged for two years in large oak casks and one year in bottle before release.